leahgibson/sailnet_pops_data_analysis/README.md

 In its current state, the main.py file provides an example of how one would work with the code.

 To view the analysis and figures associated with the SAIL-Net paper "SAIL-Net: An investigation of the spatiotemporalvariability of aerosol in the mountainous terrain of the Upper Colorado River Basin" (Gibson, et al., 2024), run the code in acp_figures_and_analysis.py.
 This code will produce all figures and analysis of the paper, except for the figures and analysis associated with the comparison to TBS data.
-To see these figures, download the [TBS data](https://adc.arm.gov/discovery/#/results/s::tbspops) from the ARM Data Discovery, put it in a directory called ''TBS_data'' and run the TBSAnalysis.py file.
+To see these figures, download the [TBS data](https://doi.org/10.5439/1827703) in Gunnison from the ARM Data Discovery, put it in a directory called ''TBS_data'' and run the TBSAnalysis.py file.

 ### A note to the user